Samsung/tizen-docs/docs/application/native/guides/multimedia/media-controller.md

   >
   > This feature supports Tizen 4.0 and Higher for Mobile and Tizen 5.0 and Higher for Wearable.

-- Sending and processing commands to receive replies
+- Sending and Processing Commands

-  You can [send a command](#sending-and-processing-commands-to-receive-replies) to the server from the client side, and then process the command on the server side.
+  You can [send a command](#sending-and-processing-commands) to the server from the client side, and then process the command on the server side.

   You can [send a reply of the command](#send_command_reply) to the client from the server side, and then receive the reply on the client side.